Toriality/Toriality/README.md

 ## Welcome to my GitHub profile!

 **Thank you for taking the time to look at my projects.
-I am a young developer fueled by passion and a love for pushing my creativity and productivity to the limit!**
+I am a young developer fueled by passion and a love for helping people and making creative things!**

 ## Programming life